CiscoDevNet/terraform-provider-intersight/website/docs/r/asset_target.html.markdown

 ### [asset.IntersightDeviceConnectorConnection](#argument-reference)
 Target is connected to Intersight using a Device Connector.
-* `security_token`:(string) ### OverviewThe SecurityToken object holds a time-limited random string used for claiming a device.
+* `security_token`:(string) The SecurityToken object holds a time-limited random string used for claiming a device.
 It is created implicitly for each device connector at the time of registration, providing a secure mechanism for users to assert administrative access during device claim operations.#### PurposeSecurityToken acts as a temporary credential that proves a user's administrative access to a device, allowing them to claim the device within Intersight.
-It strengthens the security of claim operations, preventing unauthorized device claims by restricting access to users who possess the token.#### Key Concepts- **Time-Bound Security:** - Tokens are generated with expiration times, ensuring they are only valid for a limited duration to reduce the risk of misuse.- **Claim Validation:** - Used during claim operations to validate that the user has the necessary privileges to manage the device.- **Access Control:** - Integrates with Intersight's security model, providing controlled access to device claim functionalities.
+It strengthens the security of claim operations, preventing unauthorized device claims by restricting access to users who possess the token.#### Key Concepts- **Time-Bound Security:** Tokens are generated with expiration times, ensuring they are only valid for a limited duration to reduce the risk of misuse.- **Claim Validation:** Used during claim operations to validate that the user has the necessary privileges to manage the device.- **Access Control:** Integrates with Intersight's security model, providing controlled access to device claim functionalities.
 * `serial_number`:(string) Obtained from the device connector management UI or API (REST endpoint '/connector/DeviceIdentifiers').

 ### [asset.ScopedTargetConnection](#argument-reference)